A C D E F G I M O P Q S U V W

 Your path to digitization — Discover our software

-Our digitization solutions primarily address document-based processes in manufacturing, production and quality management.
+Our digitalization solutions primarily address document-based processes in manufacturing, production and quality management.
 The basis of the dls | eQMS is a holistic ECM/DMS system.
-The ECM/DMS system can be connected to your existing ERP system (e.g. SAP) and thus map almost all document-based processes in the company.
+The ECM/DMS system can be linked to your existing ERP system (e.g. SAP), thus enabling you to implement almost all document-based processes in your company.

 Live insight into the GxP-compliant document management system of Digital Life Sciences